Thank you! We’ve received your message and will contact you soon.

 • The risk of overpaying for you is much higher than average.
 For example, you’re dealing with premium ad inventory.

-• Your marker is very competitive, so you need help optimizing your bids.
+• Your market is very competitive, so you need help optimizing your bids.
 Otherwise, you’ll lose valuable impressions.

 • Market prices aren’t clear.
-In this case, bidding by yourself may look like guessing, with significant risks of over- or underpaying.
+In this case, bidding on your own may look like guessing, with significant risks of overpaying or underpaying.

 • You’re going through a learning cycle.
 For instance, you’ve recently entered a new market and started dealing with new types of ad inventory.